 Assets and liabilities of entities with functional currencies other than CAD are translated at the period end rates of exchange, and the results of their operations are translated at average rates of exchange for the period.
 The resulting translation adjustments are recognized as a separate component of equity.

 The rates used for the translation were obtained from the official website of the Bank of Canada.

-Year ended December 31, 2011 Year ended December 31, 2010 As at January 1, 2010
+Year ended December 31,

+2012 2011

-Closing rate 1.5799 1.5513 1.6918
+Closing rate 1.6178 1.5799

-Average for the year 1.5861 1.5918 -
+Average for the year 1.5840 1.5861